Tourism Levy and Registration of Visitor Accommodation

 For background, visit: Welsh Government: Visitor levy – a small contribution for a lasting legacy

-- For more information go to: Licensing of visitor accommodation in Wales.
+View more information: Licensing of visitor accommodation in Wales

-- April 2027: earliest possible date a levy could be introduced in any area of Wales.
+• April 2027 – the earliest date that a levy could be introduced in any area of Wales.
+More information

-- A 12-month notice and consultation process is required before the levy can take effect locally.
+• A consultation and 12 months' notice is required before the levy comes into force locally.

 Potential Impact in Gwynedd